emanuelsc3s/SemanaQualidade/docs/WhatsApp/GUIA_MIGRACAO.md

 -- Se não existirem, criar:

 CREATE POLICY "Allow select for service role"
-  ON tbwhatsapp
+  ON tbwhatsapp_send
   FOR SELECT
   TO service_role
   USING (true);

 CREATE POLICY "Allow update for service role"
-  ON tbwhatsapp
+  ON tbwhatsapp_send
   FOR UPDATE
   TO service_role
   USING (true);

 CREATE POLICY "Allow delete for service role"
-  ON tbwhatsapp
+  ON tbwhatsapp_send
   FOR DELETE
   TO service_role
   USING (true);